 Note: You don’t have to reinvent the wheel when it comes to a successful contact strategy!
 Our free whitepaper, How Mark Jameson Uses EverQuote Leads & Defined Sales Process for Continued Success, goes step-by-step through the processes used by a top P&C agent to achieve an average 16% close rate on leads across his offices.

-4. Communicate with existing customers.
+4. Communicate with existing customers regularly.

 5. Invest in technology.

 I also suggest, if your carrier allows it, using a rater.
-Raters are tools that improve your lead’s customer experience and help you be more efficient by pre-qualifying customers and getting them rates quickly.
+Raters are tools that can improve your lead’s customer experience and help you be more efficient by pre-qualifying customers and getting them rates quickly.